Critical Embedded Systems

 Read this great article "Fear and Loathing in the Standards Process" by Ray Alderman to get a better understanding of 'ex-ante'.
 It is in layman terms and well worth your time to read this to understand why VITA has some of the policies that we implement.

-VITA is breaking new ground in the area of disclosure and licensing of patents in standards, becoming the first standards developer in the world to receive guidance for 'ex ante' procedures from any legal authority.
-The patent policy is included as part of the VSO Policies and Procedures.
+VITA broke new ground in the area of disclosure and licensing of patents in standards, becoming the first standards developer in the world to receive guidance for 'ex ante' procedures from any legal authority.
+The patent policy is included as part of the VSO Policies and Procedures (downloadable from the Governance page).
 VITA maintains a record of all Essential Patent disclosures with FRAND terms.

 In 2006, the US Department of Justice (DOJ) issued or reviewed these documents related to VITA and VSO activity.